messa/hodnoceni/README.md

 For argument description see `python3 evaluation_web.py --help`.

-Grab some wine, beer, cocoa and enjoy evaluating all items :)
+Grab some wine, beer, or cocoa, sit down in a beanbag with a tablet device and enjoy evaluating all items :)

 The results will be stored in `answers.json` in this format (example):